List of Coronation Street characters introduced in 2013: Jake Windass

-Jake Windass played by Harley and Layton Phoenix from 2013 to 2015, Seth and Theo Wild from 2016 to 2018, and Bobby Bradshaw since August 2018, is the son of Gary Windass (Mikey North) and Izzy Armstrong (Cherylee Houston).
+Jake Windass played by Harley and Layton Phoenix from 2013 to 2015, Seth and Theo Wild from 2016 to 2018, and Bobby Bradshaw since August 2018, is the son of established characters Gary Windass (Mikey North) and Izzy Armstrong (Cherylee Houston).
 He made his first screen appearance on 27 May 2013.
 On 23 April 2013, Peter Dyke and Katie Begley from the Daily Star reported that Tina McIntyre (Michelle Keegan), who was acting as Gary and Izzy's surrogate, would give birth to a boy two months early in The Rovers.
 Gary and Izzy decide to name the baby Jake.
 Their son is forced to stay in hospital because of his small size.

 After suffering a miscarriage, Izzy approaches her sister Katy (Georgia May Foote) to carry a baby for her, as Izzy worries that, because of her disability, the pregnancy will be a struggle for herself and the baby.
 As the plans progress, Katy backs out and Tina offers to be their surrogate instead, after Izzy's father Owen Armstrong (Ian Puleston-Davies) offers to pay her for doing so.
 During the pregnancy, Izzy feels left out, while Gary became infatuated with Tina and tries to kiss her.
 When Tina eventually tells Izzy what happened, the resulting argument and stress causes Tina goes into labour two months early.
 She gives birth to a boy in May 2013, with Izzy and her ex-boyfriend Tommy Duckworth (Chris Fountain) by her side.
 Gary and Izzy decide to name their son Jake.
 Jake develops an infection in his intestine and undergoes surgery, which is successful.
 Tina later announces that she is keeping Jake and decides to rename him Joe, after her father Joe McIntyre.
 When Izzy decides to give up the fight for Jake, Tina realises how much she and Gary love him.
 She then gives Jake back to them.

+In late 2023, Jake learns that his stepbrother Liam Connor Jr (Charlie Wrenshall) was threatened with a knife by a boy at Weatherfield High called Mason Radcliffe (Luca Toolan).
+Jake reports this to the police.
+However, by the time the police find Mason, he had given the knife to Dylan Wilson (Liam McCheyne) to hide.
+In January 2024, after Mason steals Liam's phone, he messages Jake on his PlayStation 4 to tell him to tell Liam to meet him at school if he wants the phone back.
+After hearing from Liam that Mason was bullying another boy at school, Jake decides to tell Gary and stepmother Maria Connor (Samia Longchambon) about Mason threatening Liam with the knife.

+In 2021, Laura-Jayne Tyler from Inside Soap wrote that Jake "has the sort of energy we associate with young David Platt (Jack P. Shepherd) circa 2021.
+Kid's got game."